timetraveller-123/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**
 AB3 only deals with one entity type, `person`.
 However, our project was harder as we had to deal with three entity types, `person`, `order` and `medicine`.
-All three types are tightly interleaved which caused a lot of challenges during this project.
+These 3 entity types, with their high degree of interconnectivity, required careful and precise control to ensure that referential integrity was upheld.

-Firstly, the dependencies slowed the project timeline as future features required features before it to be finished.
+The dependencies slowed the project timeline as features often relied on each other to be complete.
 This affected our ability to work in parallel.
-Secondly, because of the dependencies, we had to take extra precaution in checking the validity of data that is being loaded from the storage file as a `person` could be allergic to multiple `medicine` and  could hold multiple `order` which in turn could hold multiple
+Moreover, we had to take extra precaution in checking the validity of data that is being loaded from the storage file as a `person` could be allergic to multiple `medicine` and  could hold multiple `order` which in turn could hold multiple `medicine`.
-`medicine`.
-{More to be added}

 ## Glossary